 Pores on your skin are an essential part of being alive.
-They serve a purpose in that they are the door in which substances from the body can reach the surface of the skin.
-They are always “open,” just are different sizes and can be more visible in different parts of the body.
+Serving a purpose, they are the door in which substances from the body can reach the surface of the skin.
+Always “open,” just are different sizes and can be more visible in different parts of the body.

 - They take toxins from the body.